findingcorey1/Obsidian/ASIA 1125/Final Exam/Identification Question/Daoism.md

 Daoism is a philosophy of The Way and is influential in terms of the religious tradition that was originated in the east at around 500 BCE.
 Daoism had a big emphasis on the presence of humanity within the cosmos.
 In turn this had a big contributing factor to the rise of the chinse landscape art named shan shui.

+Daoism had also influenced the Chinese intellectual traditions like Neo-Confucianism, which is a part of a response to the influence of faosism and buddhism